ostoc/ostoc.github.io/src/pages/stories/rave.md

 *To make sure you will have a great time with us.
 Here are some tips for a lake rave.*

-📆 **We will be there from 14:00 till next morning.
-Music starts at 17:00.**
+📆 **We will be there from June 7th 14:00, till next morning.
+Music starts at 17:00.
+Come early, let's play some frisbee 🥏**

 **💦 Tip 1: Bring enough water for yourself**